 A Bearded Dragon opening its mouth and “smiling” excessively may indicate that the tank is too hot.

 The humidity in the tank should stay between 30%-40%, and this can be maintained by misting the tank every 48 hours.
-The exact humidity and temperature depends on the geographical location and ultimately the species of Bearded Dragon you have in captivity.
+The exact humidity and temperature depend on the geographical location and ultimately the species of Bearded Dragon you have in captivity.
 In general, temperatures are very high and the humidity is relatively low.

 Newspapers and paper towels are safer options and are also much easier to clean and dispose of.
 This substrate should be cleaned regularly or if it shows any signs of bacterial growth.